 - Keep bird feeder/table clean, try and minimise spilt food

 - Reduce access to compost bin – Place mesh underneath and turn regularly.
 Learn more about making compost rat proof.

 - Tidy up items that can provide shelter and harbourage

 - Good housekeeping of outside areas

-If you need advice about dealing with a rat problem please contact us, we offer a range of pest control products and can offer advice on trap placement and use, based on our years of experience.
+We hope this has answered how to feed birds without attracting rats, however, If you need advice about dealing with a rat problem please contact us, we offer a range of pest control products and can offer advice on trap placement and use, based on our many years of experience.